gcloake/gcloake.github.io/about.md

 George Cloake.
 After individually struggling to achieve mediocrity at writing, poetry and various visual arts I made the dubious decision to publicly triple down and combine all three.
 If you wish to take this matter further you can contact me here.

-You can also find me on the following sites:

-📚 Goodreads

-🖇 LinkedIn